FaserF/ha-boulderwelt/README.md

 ### Configuration Variables
 - **boulder hall**: Select the boulderwelt boulder hall, from where the data should be fetched
+- **scan interval**: Choose the time in minutes when the sensor should be refreshed

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-boulderwelt/issues).
 Please prefer sending over a log with debugging enabled.